rtrlib/handbook/docs/_sources/tools.txt

 *SSH* transport sockets.
 It then communicates with the cache server utilizing the RTR protocol provided by the RTRlib to receive all cryptographically verified ROAs from the cache.
-To run the programm you have to specify the transport protocol as well as the hostname and port of a RPKI cache server; additionally you can set several options.
+To run the program you have to specify the transport protocol as well as the hostname and port of a RPKI cache server; additionally you can set several options.
 To get a complete reference over all options for the command simply run